PrajwalaY26/PrajwalaY26/README.md

 - Building innovative projects that leverage my skills in Python, Java, and web development to solve real-world problems.

 ### 🌱 I’m currently learning ...
-- Deepening my knowledge in Machine Learning and Image Processing to build intelligent systems.
+- Deepening my knowledge in Machine Learning and Data Analytics to build intelligent systems.

 ### 👯 I’m looking to collaborate on ...
 - Exciting projects related to Full Stack Development, Machine Learning, and Open Source contributions.